Causes of Pediatric Seizure Disorders

 A pediatric seizure disorder may be inherited, may be the result of a brain malformation, or may develop after an accident or injury.
 It may also be caused by an infection, a tumor, or a cardiovascular disorder such as an arteriovenous malformation (AVM).

-Here are some commonly known causes of pediatric seizure disorder that, in some cases, can be successfully treated with surgery and/or medication.
-Brain surgery to remove or disconnect the affected portion of the brain that is generating the seizure focus may be considered if a child’s seizures can’t be controlled by medication, always start in one area of the brain, and occur in a part of the brain that can be removed without disrupting important behaviors.
-(See Surgery for Pediatric Seizure Disorders to learn more)
+Here are some commonly known causes of pediatric seizure disorders that, in some cases, can be successfully treated with surgery.
+Brain surgery to remove or disconnect the affected portion of the brain that is generating the seizure focus may be considered if a child’s seizures can’t be controlled by medication, always start in one area of the brain, and occur in a part of the brain that can be removed without disrupting important behaviors or functions.
+(See Surgery for Pediatric Seizure Disorders to learn more.)

-Mesial temporal sclerosis is scarring of the inner portions of the brain’s temporal lobe that can sometimes be caused by brain injury or infection.
-This can lead to partial (focal) seizures that start in the temporal lobe but can spread to other areas of the brain.
-It is often associated with intractable epilepsy (seizures that don’t respond to medication) but surgery to remove the scarred areas of the temporal lobe may be curative.
+Mesial temporal sclerosis is scarring of the inner portions of the brain’s temporal lobe that can be idiopathic or sometimes be caused by brain injury or infection.
+This can lead to seizures that start in the temporal lobe but can spread to other areas of the brain.
+It is often associated with intractable epilepsy (seizures that don’t respond to medication) but surgery to remove the scarred area of the temporal lobe can be curative.

-Tuberous sclerosis complex (TSC) is a genetic disorder that causes tumors to form in different organs, including the brain.
-The growth of tumors can block the flow of fluids in the brain, leading to seizures, as well as behavior changes and cognitive impairment.
-TSC can be treated with drugs that shrink the tumors, or in some cases, with surgery to remove them.
+Tuberous sclerosis complex (TSC) is a genetic disorder associated with lesions in different organs, including the brain, as well as behavior changes and cognitive impairment.
+These lesions can lead to refractory seizures and in certain cases can be treated with staged surgery.

 Sturge-Weber Syndrome is a rare congenital (present at birth) condition characterized by a birthmark (called a port wine stain) on one side of the face and neck, as well as neurological abnormalities.
 It is caused by abnormal blood vessels on the surface of the brain that can cause seizures that may become generalized and evolve into other types of seizures over time.
 Surgery called a hemispherotomy, which involves disconnecting the abnormal side of the brain from the normal side, can be used to treat it.